arestivo/slides/markdown/php.md

 # Separate your PHP and HTML code

-Always start by calculating/querying all your data and only then start outputting HTML.
+Always start by calculating/querying all your data, and only after that output HTML.

 ```php
 <?php